isidore/MobProgrammingBook/manuscript/Notes.md

   * Driver doing thinking while typing
   * Not leaving room for less skilled navigators to contribute the easy bits
-  * Disturbing the focus with complaints of not wanting to be there *
+  * Disturbing the focus with complaints of not wanting to be there

-Guidelines for 1st seesion. timing ending.
+Guidelines for 1st session. timing ending.

 We're always talking to the facilitator.